TREASURIES-Yields mixed as Fed keeps rates steady

 By Karen Pierog and Yoruk Bahceli

-March 17 (Reuters) - U.S. Treasuries yields on the longer end of the curve remained elevated and shorter-term yields fell on Wednesday after the Federal Reserve projected a big jump in economic growth with no interest rate hikes through 2023.
+March 17 (Reuters) - U.S. Treasuries yields on the longer end of the curve remained elevated, while yields on shorter-term debt fell on Wednesday after the Federal Reserve projected a bigger jump in economic growth with no interest rate hikes through 2023.

-The U.S. central bank projected a rapid jump in U.S. economic growth and inflation this year as the COVID-19 crisis winds down, and repeated its pledge to keep its target interest rate near zero for years to come.
+The U.S. central bank projected U.S. economic growth of 6.5% this year as the COVID-19 crisis winds down, up from the 4.2% projection at its December meeting.
+It also repeated its pledge to keep its target interest rate near zero for years to come.

 "There's no indication that the Fed is preparing to act on rising inflation or the stronger economy we've been seeing," said Kim Rupert, managing director of global fixed income analysis at Action Economics in San Francisco.

+Expectations that the $1.9 trillion U.S. fiscal stimulus package will boost economic growth and cause inflation to rebound have pushed government bond yields higher in recent weeks.

-She pointed out that long-term yields might have had "a knee-jerk reaction" move higher due to an increasing number - but still not the majority - of Federal Open Market Committee members eyeing a rate hike in 2022 or 2023.
+Rupert pointed out that long-term yields might have had "a knee-jerk reaction" move higher due to an increasing number of Federal Open Market Committee (FOMC) members eyeing a rate hike in 2022 or 2023.

-The eurodollar futures market, which tracks short-term rate expectations, has pared back bets on an interest rate hike by December 2022.
-It has priced in so far a 90% chance of tightening by March 2023 and just two hikes by for the whole of that year, compared with three before the Fed statement.
+Seven of 18 officials now expect to raise rates in 2023, compared to five in December.
+Four officials feel rates may need to rise as soon as next year, a change from zero as of the last projections in December.

+Fed Chair Jerome Powell told reporters not to read too much into the so-called dot plot, where FOMC members make projections for future interest rates.

-A closely watched part of the yield curve, which measures the gap between yields on two- and 10-year Treasury notes US2US10=RR, steepened by 3.77 basis points to 150.64 basis points.
+A closely watched part of the yield curve, which measures the gap between yields on two- and 10-year Treasury notes US2US10=RR, steepened by about 4 basis points at 150.89 basis points.

+The spread between five-year notes and 30-year bonds US5US30=RR, which widened to as much as 166.4 basis points in the wake of the Fed statement, was last up 6.85 basis points at 161.72 basis points.

 Price